AstroPlant/astroplant-kit/README.md

 }
 ```

-Update `i2c_address` to the address used by the device.
+Set `i2c_address` to the address used by the device.

 # Run the kit